davgordo/service-mesh-mtls-orig-egress/README.md

-# Egress mTLS Origination with OpenShift Service Mesh
+# mTLS origination at an egress gateway using OpenShift Service Mesh

 This is a demo of mTLS origination at an Istio egress gateway.
 Access to the server is authorized only if the client presents a certificate that it trusts.
 The client is a simple proxy that will send a request to the server and return its response.